 The opinions expressed in this article are those of the author and not necessarily the opinion of Our Clinic.

-Our Clinic delivers their unique Phoenix Program focused on veterans and their often complex health needs.
+Our Clinic delivers their unique Veterans and First Responders Program focused on veterans and their often complex health needs.
 Our Clinic delivers full spectrum, total health care and has assembled a strong and experienced medical team in its unique, multi-disciplinary healthcare centre located in London, Ontario.